 Click-through-rate (CTR) is an important metric for both advertisers and search engines.
-From a search engine perspective, it makes sense that the more people who click on ads, the more money they will make.
+In terms of a search engine perspective – the more people who click on PPC ads, the more money a search engine will make.
 In terms of benefitting you as a business – if a user clicks your ad at a higher rate than your competitors, you’ll be rewarded with a higher quality score, meaning you’ll pay less for each click.

 The great thing about search engines is that users are essentially telling us what they want.
 If you create a relevant paid search ad and can provide what they’re looking for – then it’s likely they will visit your site and hopefully complete your desired action.
 That’s why CTR is a great measure as it’s telling you how attractive your ad is.

 There are a few things to consider when it comes to CTR.
 We’ve listed questions our clients have previously asked us:

 - How do I know if a CTR is good?

 - Is a low CTR always a bad thing?